SynCL: A Synergistic Training Strategy with Instance-Aware Contrastive Learning for End-to-End Multi-Camera 3D Tracking

 \subsection{Main results}

-We evaluate HSTrack on the nuScenes validation set.
-Tab. \ref{tab:val} presents the comparative results after integrating HSTrack into various trackers, with each baseline shown at the top each of detector group.
-The experimental results based on the four baselines lead to four key observations: \textbf{1}) HSTrack can be adapted to various \textit{tracking-by-query-propagation} paradigm methods, including MUTR3D and PF-Track.
-Specifically, HStrack improves MUTR3D, PF-Track-S, PF-Track-F by $+1.9\%$, $+2.3\%$, and $+1.4\%$ AMOTA, respectively. \textbf{2}) HSTrack is compatible to various detectors, including PETR with regular attention, DETR3D with deformable attention and PETRv2 with temporal information.
-Building on our constructed TBQP-baseline, HSTrack achieves additional $+1.0\%$ and $+0.7\%$ boosts in AMOTP and NDS.
-This indicates that the issue of competition between track queries and object queries caused by self-attention is widespread in popular transformer-based decoders, and our hybrid supervision approach provides an effective solution. \textbf{3}) HSTrack enhances both detection and tracking performance, especially for models with lower resolution settings.
-For instance, HSTrack enables PF-Track-S to achieve a +1.7\% NDS and +0.8\% mAP improvement. \textbf{4}) HSTrack does not increase the number of false-positive predictions.
-On the contrary, it significantly reduces them.
-This is attributed to the one-to-many label assignment strategy for object queries in the parallel decoder without self-attention, facilitating the production of quality candidates by the tracker.
+\textbf{Generality of SynCL.} We first evaluate SynCL on the nuScenes validation set.
+Tab.~\ref{tab:val} presents the comparative results after integrating SynCL into various trackers, with each baseline shown at the top of each detector group.
+The experimental results lead to four key observations: \textbf{1}) SynCL can be adapted to various \textit{tracking-by-attention} paradigm methods.
+Specifically, SynCL improves MUTR3D and PF-Track by $+3.7\%$ and $+3.9\%$ AMOTA, respectively. \textbf{2}) SynCL exhibits compatibility with various detectors utilizing different attention variants, indicating that the issues associated with the self-attention mechanism are widespread.
+Building upon our Baseline\#1 and Baseline\#2, SynCL achieves additional $+2.5\%$ and $2.2\%$ boosts in AMOTA. \textbf{3}) SynCL does not significantly increase the number of false positives while consistently improving the rate of recall.
+This indicates that our dynamic query filtering can select more high-quality candidates. \textbf{4}) As a synergistic training strategy, SynCL uniquely enhances both detection and tracking performance, providing a novel solution for end-to-end tracking.
+Notably, SynCL delivers 2\% NDS improvements compared to the PF-Track.

-Compared to the current state-of-the-art works, HSTrack with PETR at small resolution surpasses CC-3DT~\cite{cc3dt} at full resolution using BEVFormer which has better detection performance by $+2.0\%$ AMOTA.
-Additionally, HSTrack outperforms DQTrack~\cite{dqtrack} following TBLA paradigm by $+0.6\%$ AMOTA and $+0.8\%$ NDS.
-The TBLA paradigm freezes the detector parameters, preventing simultaneous optimization for multi-task performance.
-By omitting the past reasoning module, HSTrack increases tracking speed and reduces false positives compared to ADA-Track.~\cite{adatrack}.